 Three resolutions are being submitted to you respectively for the members of the Board of Directors (ninth resolution), the Chairman of the Board of Directors, a non-executive corporate officer (tenth resolution) and the Chief Executive Officer (eleventh resolution).
-The resolutions of this type are submitted for approval by the General Shareholders' Meeting under the legal conditions in force every year as a minimum and in the event of any material changes to the compensation policy.
+The resolutions of this type are

+1. 2024 compensation policy for members of the Board of Directors submitted for approval by the General Shareholders' Meeting under the legal conditions in force every year as a minimum and in the event of any material changes to the compensation policy.